XR-C453RDS - Car radio SONY - Free user manual and instructions

 Fast-winding the tape

-During playback, press either side of (SEEK/AMS) more than two second.
+During playback, press either side of (SEEK/AMS) for more than two seconds.

 Fast-forward